 NOTE: always book an open seat for your lap child regardless of space once your child is sitting up, crawling or very active.

 The family next to us had two children one infant (under 6mos) and a toddler around four, and they were to the quiet family.
 So, the man kindly moved for us and sat next to the father of the other family leaving him a better seat to enjoy his book in the best peace he could.

 So I sat by the window with Weston and my husband had the aisle seat, leaving a free seat between us for Weston and giving us enough space to lay Weston down once he fell asleep.

 Reality Check 4: Seats…seats.

-Safe to say we thought the bulk head was the best option for us as we had a whole row of bulk head on our last trip but was not so lucky this time.
+Safe to say we thought the bulkhead was the best option for us as we had a whole row of the first bulkhead on our last trip but was not so lucky this time.
 Thankfully once we switch we figured that this was fine as well, minus all the room for toys and blankets.

 Reality Check 5: Grab a Drink!

-If you drink make use of the small little wine bottles and grab a drink on board to relax your nerves and get rid of your inhibitions about the people giving you dirty looks around you !
+If you drink to make use of the small little wine bottles and grab a drink onboard to relax your nerves and get rid of your inhibitions about the people giving you dirty looks around you!
 IDGAF

 Reality Check 6: Just make it fun.
 Laugh with your partner, talk about the thing you want to do on your holiday, plans for when you return …just try your best to keep your stress low.
 I used some essential oils and a packet of dried lavender to keep Weston, my husband and myself calm on the flight.

-The reality is flying with toddler is hard, but if you can work as a team, pack loads of snacks , be wise with your seat choices and suck up to the people around you ..you’ll be fine.
+The reality is flying with a toddler is hard, but if you can work as a team, pack loads of snacks, be wise with your seat choices and suck up to the people around you ..you’ll be fine.
 Because let’s face it …it’s all worth it.